skellis46/slipbox/somatics unlimited.md

 - why has this (of just saying stuff about benefits/effects of somatics) pattern occurred?
 What does it say about our field?
 And about us?
 Circularity

+### ideology

+overdetermination: “occurs when a single-observed effect is determined by multiple causes, any one of which alone would be sufficient to account for ("determine") the effect” — looking at definition of overdetermination -- it's like somatics is the opposite.
+A single thing responsible for every effect - but not clear what that single thing is.
+Certainly appears closer to underdeterminism: Evidence we have is not sufficient to know what to believe.
+Relates here more to biases -- that is, we already know what to believe, we are just making things fit into those belief systems.
+This is ideology.

+> Consider again the nature of ideology, that necessary thing, which allows us to sort out the massive influx of information we experience.
+Could ideology also be a cognitive illusion, a kind of necessary fiction? [@robinson-2020-ministry n.pag.]

+- from Ministry for the future.
+- Somatics as ideology.
+Making sense.
+See also earlier parts in book (Ministry for the future?) about ideology.
+- beliefs

 They become truisms.
 A word like that?